-This post, written by CircleCI Developer Advocate Ron Powell, originally appeared on The New Stack here.
+This post originally appeared on The New Stack here.

 Have you ever found yourself in a situation where you have discovered a new tool that may be able to solve a problem for your team?
 Did you bring it excitedly to your manager only to be shut down by a conversation about cost/benefit analysis and return on investment?
 It can be difficult to introduce these tools when you are not the person that makes those decisions.